yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/09-data-binding/README.md

 Note

 Since this demo focuses on storing the data, the tooltip and context menu code is not explained in detail.
-See the application-features-tooltips and the [Context Menu Demo](../../input/contextmenu/) for more information.
+See the [Tooltips Demo](../../application-features/tooltips/) and the [Context Menu Demo](../../input/context-menu/) for more information.

 [10 Layout](../../tutorial-yfiles-basic-features/10-layout/)